jrodolfo/kafka-producer-twitter/README.md

 # Kafka Producer Twitter

-In this Maven Application we have a Producer consuming tweets from Twitter, and producing messages and sending them to Kafka.
+In this Maven Application we have a Producer consuming tweets from Twitter, producing messages, and sending them to Kafka.

 The majority of the code of this app is based on what I learned from this course: